-Customers in our Construction segment include certain federal agencies, state departments of transportation, county and city public works departments, school districts and developers, utilities and private owners of industrial, commercial and residential sites.
-Customers of our Large Project Construction and Construction segments are predominantly in the public sector and currently include various state departments of transportation, local transit authorities, utilities and federal agencies.
+Customers in our Construction segment are predominantly in the public sector and include certain federal agencies, state departments of transportation, county and city public works departments, school districts and developers, utilities and private owners of industrial, commercial and residential sites.
+Customers of our Large Project Construction segment are also predominantly in the public sector and currently include various state departments of transportation, local transit authorities, utilities and federal agencies.
 Customers of our Construction Materials segment include internal usage by our own construction projects, as well as third-party customers.
 Our third party customers include, but, are not limited to, contractors, landscapers, manufacturers of products requiring aggregate materials, retailers, homeowners, farmers and brokers.

-During the year ended December 31, 2016, our largest volume customer, including both prime and subcontractor arrangements, was the California Department of Transportation ("Caltrans").
+During the year ended December 31, 2017, our largest volume customer, including both prime and subcontractor arrangements, was the California Department of Transportation ("Caltrans").
+Revenue recognized from contracts with Caltrans during 2017 represented \$281.7 million (9.4% of our total revenue), of which \$219.9 million (13.2% of segment revenue) was in the Construction segment, \$57.2 million (5.5% of segment revenue) was in the Large Project Construction segment and \$4.6 million (1.6% of segment revenue) was in the Construction Materials segment.
+During the year ended December 31, 2016, our largest volume customer, including both prime and subcontractor arrangements, was Caltrans.
 Revenue recognized from contracts with Caltrans during 2016 represented \$222.4 million (8.8% of our total revenue), of which \$173.4 million (12.7% of segment revenue) was in the Construction segment and \$48.7 million (5.5% of segment revenue) was in the Large Project Construction segment.
-During the years ended December 31, 2015 and 2014, our largest volume customers, including both prime and subcontractor arrangements, were the New York State Department of Transportation ("NYSDOT") and Caltrans, respectively.
+During the year ended December 31, 2015, our largest volume customer, including both prime and subcontractor arrangements, was the New York State Department of Transportation ("NYSDOT").
 Revenue recognized from contracts with NYSDOT during 2015 represented \$199.0 million (8.4% of total revenue), all of which was in the Large Project Construction segment (24.5% of segment revenue).
-Revenue recognized from contracts with Caltrans during 2014 totaled \$195.4 million (8.6% of total revenue), of which \$178.7 million (15.1% of segment revenue) was in the Construction segment and \$16.8 million (2.0% of segment revenue) was in the Large Project Construction segment revenue) was in the Large Project Construction segment revenue).